 TeamCity also supports Jira and Bugzilla out of the box and can be integrated easily with other systems via plugins.

-TeamCity has many features for native Maven support under the hood, including: creation of Maven-based build configurations, sharing of common Maven settings across projects and visualization of the various project data gathered from POM.
+TeamCity has many features for native Maven support under the hood, including: automatic setup of Maven build steps in build configuration, sharing of common Maven settings across projects, and visualization of the various project data gathered from POM.

 TeamCity can also trigger builds when a specified Maven artifact changes.

 With extensive NuGet integration TeamCity can install and update NuGet packages on agents, create and publish packages to a NuGet feed.